 Boundary Increase: Robert Church Park

 Status: Approved July 29, 1993.

 Built: 1899, with later additions

 Original Function/Purpose: Park

 History: The boundary of Beale Street Historic District was increased by the addition of Robert R. Church Park, once the center of cultural activities for African-Americans in Memphis.
 Founded in 1899 by Robert Reed Church, Sr., the park had an auditorium, picnic grounds, bandstand and playground, and surrounds the NR-listed First Baptist Church (Beale Street).
 The first NAACP branch in Tennessee was organized here in 1917 and W.C.
 Handy directed an orchestra here.
 After Church’s death in 1912 the park was managed by his son Robert R. Church, Jr., an influential leader in the Republican party.
 In 1941 the Walter Chandler administration changed the park’s name to Beale Avenue Park, but the original name was rightly restored in 1956 and the park has since been extensively refurbished.
-It contains a number of historical markers commemorating the significance of this site.
+It contains a number of historical markers commemorating the significance of this site. .
 In 2018 the City of Memphis designated this property as a site on the Memphis Heritage Trail.
 A statue of investigative journalist and early civil rights leader Ida B. Wells was unveiled on the southeast corner of Beale and Fourth Streets in July 2021; it is now the centerpiece of the also recently-created Ida B. Wells Plaza.
 A fundraising effort was started in July 2022 to raise $300,000 for further improvements to the plaza.

 City Council District: 6